Skip to main content

 USDA Zones: 3 to 8

-Culture: half sun in cooler areas with consistent moisture, the best is some shade = half shade, dappled shade to shade, average garden soil to moist.
+Culture: half sun in cooler areas with consistent moisture, the best is some shade or half shade, dappled shade to shade, average garden soil to moist.
 Adaptable to many other soils, including clay, sandy or rocky and other well drained soils.
 Does grow well in dry shade.
 Avoid waterlogged soils.

 Moisture Needs: average (medium) to medium-dry up to dry (dry shade), medium-moist, moist, moderately drought tolerant once established

 Origin: Eastern and central North America, see the BONAP distribution map.
-It can be found in sloped deciduous woods, from drier sandy or rocky bluffs, rocky outcrops, to riparian or swampy soils.
+It can be found in slopped deciduous woods, from drier sandy or rocky bluffs, rocky outcrops, to riparian or swampy soils.
 In optimum conditions can grow to large colonies.

 Deer/Rabbit Resistant: yes / yes